jdjaxon/provisioner/README.md

 docker rmi test-env --force
 ```

-To speed up testing, the `build-and-run.sh` builds and then runs the docker container interactively
+To simplify this even further, just run `make` after cloning the repository,
-using the same commands as above, chained together. `rm-test-env.sh` will remove the test environment.
+which runs the `docker build` and `run` commands from above.